 Backward design is using your learning goals to plan instruction of a unit.

-In short, your design your unit from the end.
+You design your unit from the end.
 It is like planning a trip: once you know where you are going, you will know what to pack, how much money you will need, and what tickets to buy.
-You also know what is not needed, and what sites are not worth the bother.
-As an adult, you have already taken the trip and are in the position to share with students that information
+You also know what is not needed, and what tourist sites are not worth the bother.
+As an adult, you have already taken the academic trip and are in the position to share with students that information

 1. Identify the skills you want students to have at the end of a unit or course.
 This is your destination.
 Most experts suggest beginning with the school, district, or state standards assigned to you.
 The Common Core State Standard Initiative is getting a lot of press, but your administrator should be able to guide you to those standards your grade level or course you are expected to cover.
 You can find the Common Core here, and most school, district or state websites provide PDF and links to the specifics of what you are supposed to be teaching.
 For new teachers, this is beaten into them, but older teachers might not be familiar with their exact wording.